dortania/Wireless-Buyers-Guide/types-of-wireless-card/Express.md

    * Ubiquiti Networks SR71-X

-With this model you'll need to reinject the old plugin the AR9280 used in High Sierra to work in Mojave.
-There's a couple different kexts to do this but generally we recommend avoiding this card unless absolutly necassary
+With this model you'll need to reinject the old AirPortAtheros40 plugin used in High Sierra to work in Mojave